 Veronica Lopez, violist & music educator (1/2)

-Recently, I spoke with Veronica Lopez about her passion for supporting low-income communities in the arts, being a musician & teacher, being Hispanic/Latinx in Pittsburgh, and her background as a first-generation college student.
+Recently, I spoke with Veronica Lopez about her passion for supporting low-income communities in the arts, being a musician & teacher, Hispanic/Latinx in Pittsburgh, and a first-generation college student.

 Veronica and I met in 2016, her sophomore year and my freshman year at Carnegie Mellon University.